Davr1/Guilded-Emoji-Replace/README.md

 Emoji packs can be switched out in the `theme.css` file - by default each pack uses 64x64 images or svgs for standalone emojis (used in chat, user statuses etc) and 32x32 emojis in the emoji picker (if available, stored in one large "sheet" as a grid of emojis)

+If you want to add your own emoji pack, you can check out the [wiki](https://github.com/Davr1/Guilded-Emoji-Replace/wiki/Example-emoji-pack)

 # Available emoji packs
 - [Apple](#apple)
 - [Google](#google)